harrySentinel/SantVaani/README.md

 - ✅ Bhajans & Quotes section with modals, copy/share/audio
 - ✅ Category-wise listing of **Old Age Homes** and **Orphanages**
 - ✅ **Donation Page** to support verified Ashrams and Orphanages
+  ✅ **Visitor Counter** to display how many people have visited SantVaani — beautifully animated and integrated with Supabase
 - 🔄 Contact flow for institutions to submit their listing (via santvaani@gmail.com)
 - 🔜 Bhagavad Gita Chatbot
 - 🔜 Bookmark & Save your favorite bhajans/quotes